 For a moment try to forget all your problems and wants.
-Imagine that Earth looks like the moon - cold, empty, barren and without life.
+Imagine that Earth looks like the moon - cold, empty, and barren and without life.
 Imagine no trees, no birds singing, no grass or trees, no smell of flowers or taste of honey, no fresh air to breathe and no water - just the coldness of outer space.
 After you imagine such emptiness it becomes clear that life is the ingredient that gives color to the planet and meaning to our very world.
 I don't only refer to this in the physical sense.
 Life also brings color to the world with music, with art, our beliefs, and all that we consider right and wrong.

 One can only imagine the emptiness if life did not exist.
 If Earth was just a barren planet without life circling the sun, who would be left to believe anything?
 If the universe was only empty space filled with pockets of energy and bodies of matter who would be left to even suggest that there were such things as right or wrong, or that anything had any meaning at all?